-The pay-for-performance philosophy underlying our executive compensation program provides a competitive total compensation program tied to both Company and individual performance and aligned with the interests of our stockholders as well as designed to attract and retain executives.
-For 2021, we used the following principles to implement our compensation philosophy and achieve our executive compensation program objectives:
+The pay-for-performance philosophy underlying our executive compensation program provides a competitive total compensation program tied to both Company and individual performance, aligned with the interests of our stockholders, and designed to attract and retain executives.
+For 2022, we used the following principles to implement our compensation philosophy and achieve our executive compensation program objectives:

-- Tie a significant portion of the total compensation of our executives to the achievement of enterprise-wide goals that drive stockholder value. - Focus executive compensation toward long-term equity-based incentives to reward long-term growth and focus management on sustained success and stockholder value creation. - Do not consider amounts realized (or not) from prior annual incentive program or long-term incentive program compensation awards when setting any element of compensation payable to an executive officer.
+- Tie a significant portion of the total compensation of our executives to the achievement of enterprise-wide goals that drive stockholder value. - Focus executive compensation to reward short-term performance and long-term growth and focus management on sustained success and stockholder value creation while balancing risk and financial results. - Determine executive compensation amounts without considering amounts realized (or not) from prior annual or longterm incentive compensation programs.